diptavo/GAUSS/README.md

 - Record the p-values of the genes and convert them to z-values.

 - Repeat this step multiple times (100 or 500 or 1000) and obtain a matrix of z-values with dimensions `RxG` where `R` is the number of repeatations (= 100/500/1000 or others as specified) and `G` is the number of genes.
 Store this matrix and use this as input with option `pv.null.wt1` in `GAUSS_All(.)`

+An example workflow to create TWAS-FUSION reference Vh for a particular tissue:

+- Independently generate a null phenotype from `N(0,1)` without any variant effects.

+- Run GWAS with simulated phenotype and variants from 1000 Genomes obtained at the (FUSION package)[https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2] using GWAS pipelines like PLINK, GCTA/fastGWA or EPACTS

+- For a given tissue, run TWAS analysis using the summary statistics from the above GWAS and appropriate tissue-specific weights following the (instructions)[http://gusevlab.org/projects/fusion/#typical-analysis-and-output]

+- Repeat this multiple (`R`) times and store the resultant null z-values in a matrix format as described above.

 # Update Log